 - Location: If you live in a densely populated area with many expensive claims, your insurance will cost more even if you’re a good driver with a perfect history.

 - Age: Younger drivers pay more, especially teen drivers, as they have less experience.
-Teens can pay two or three times what a person in their 40s would pay.
+Teens can pay up to two or three times what a person in their 40s would pay.

 - Mileage: Lower annual mileage can mean lower premiums from many car insurance companies.